-I am married to Liam and we have three children; Caitlin, Conor and Dillon, who all attend and love coming to school here at Crackley Hall.
-It is such a special place for us as a family; a place where our children are happy, secure, valued, respected, challenged, nurtured and loved; where our own Christian values are reflected and our own high academic expectations for our children are met.
-I am proud and privileged to be a member of staff and enjoy delivering the highest quality teaching and learning opportunities that enable every child to succeed to the best of their ability.
+I am married to Liam and we have three children; Caitlin, Conor and Dillon, who have all attended Crackley Hall and have now moved onto Princethorpe College.

+Crackley Hall is such a special place for us as a family; a place where our children have been happy, secure, valued, respected, challenged, nurtured and loved; where our own Christian values are reflected and our own high academic expectations for our children have been met.

+I am proud and privileged to be a member of staff here and enjoy delivering the highest quality teaching and learning opportunities that enable every child to succeed to the very best of their ability.